 A little something to spice up your life

-Kaori Yamaguchi is a Japanese cooking & tradition instructor and the founder of Wa + Sabi.
+Kaori Yamaguchi is a Director of Japanese cooking & tradition experience and the founder of Wa + Sabi.

-Being brought up in an international environment since childhood, it was only natural for her to discover her passion for Japanese culture and tradition, to go back to studying about the history of Japan in a university in Kyoto.
+Being brought up in an international environment since childhood, with her days at Nishimachi International School (Tokyo/Japan) giving her the strongest influence on her values, it was only natural for her to discover her passion for Japanese culture and tradition, to go back to studying the history of Japan in a university in Kyoto.

 +Of what she believes = the beauty and significance in the Japanese tradition and culture